 When I turned 25, I decided that in the next 10 years, I wanted to compete in an IronMan.
 For those of you unfamiliar, an IronMan is a triathlon consisting of a 2.4-mile (3.86 km) swim, a 112-mile (180.25 km) bicycle ride and a marathon 26.22-mile (42.20 km) run, raced in that order and without a break.
-This lofty goal is something I still want to do, but in the year and a half since I set the goal, I haven’t made much progress.
+This lofty goal is something I still want to do, but in the time since I set the goal, I haven’t made much progress.

 By taking time to break up your goals into smaller, short-term segments you can take effective steps towards something bigger.
 Maybe that means setting monthly markers for progress or completing a task that will help prepare you.
 In my example, I could join a cycling club or train for a half marathon this year.
 Once you accomplish the smaller goals, that sense of achievement will fuel your drive to reach loftier heights.